* Gold to fall towards $1,678-technicals

 Worries over whether the United States could avert the

 so-called fiscal cliff, a series of automatic tax hikes and

-spending cuts worth $600 billion that will take effect in
+spending cuts worth $600 billion that will begin taking effect

-January unless Congress acts, kept optimism in check.
+in January unless Congress acts, weighed on shares in Asia.

 "If the U.S. really falls off the 'fiscal cliff', we are

 likely to see some buying of gold for store of value and also on

 the outlook that the U.S. dollar may depreciate further," said

 Tan at Phillip Futures.